stephen3m/student-management-service/README.md

 You've now successfully set up the backend environment, created the necessary database tables, and ran the Micronaut application.

-4. Frontend setup:
-Refer to https://github.com/stephen3m/student-management-ui for instructions.
+For setting up the frontend part of this project, refer to https://github.com/stephen3m/student-management-ui for instructions.

 ## Usage